aap/pdp6/README.md

 ## To do

-- repeat and maint. switches
+- repeat and maint. switches on panel
 - improve timing
 - implement 340 display
 - do more tests